Polls open in Greece’s first election since international bailout spending controls ended

 Greece’s once-dominant socialist Pasok party is likely to be at the center of any coalition talks.
 Overtaken by Syriza during Greece’s 2009-2018 financial crisis, the party has been polling at around 10%.
 Its leader, Nikos Androulakis, 44, was at the center of a wiretapping scandal in which his phone was targeted for surveillance.

-Polling at around 10%, Pasok would be vital in any coalition deal, but Androulakis’ poor relationship with Mitsotakis, who he accuses of covering up the wiretapping scandal, mean a deal with the conservatives is unlikely.
+Pasok would be vital in any coalition deal, but Androulakis’ poor relationship with Mitsotakis, who he accuses of covering up the wiretapping scandal, mean a deal with the conservatives is unlikely.
 His relationship with Tsipras is also poor, accusing him of trying to poach Pasok voters.

 The far-right Greeks Party, founded by a jailed former lawmaker with a history of neo-Nazi activity, was banned from participating by the Supreme Court.
 His former party, Golden Dawn, which rose to become Greece’s third largest during the financial crisis, was deemed to be a criminal organization.